-The review of the code is being led by an independent committee of senior industry figures, with the support of regulators.
+The review of the code was led by an independent committee of senior industry figures, with the support of regulators.

-Mike is audit committee chair at Barclays, the board of which he joined as a non-nxecutive director in September 2013.
+Mike is audit committee chair at Barclays, the board of which he joined as a non-Executive director in September 2013.
 In addition, Mike is chairman of the Government Internal Audit Agency.

 Mike was formerly Head of Quality and Risk Management for KPMG Europe LLP (ELLP), which formed part of the KPMG global network, where his responsibilities included the management of professional risks and quality control.